lraton/lraton.github.io/README.md

 To create a volume use

 `
-docker volume create volname
+sudo docker volume create volname
 `

 and to remove it

 `
-docker volume rm volname
+sudo docker volume rm volname
 `

 To expose the TCP port and attach a volume use